-It's not easy.
-Getting a homeless young person into a hostel is just the first step.
-From there, we need to make sure that young person is equipped and ready to live independently.
-To do this, we need dedicated and specialist staff, we need support workers around the clock, we need engaging programmes and we need funding to make it happen.
+Getting a homeless young person into accommodation is just the first step.
+From there, we need to make sure that young people are ready to live independently, with access to support when needed.

 Aged five, Zinnia’s mum kicked her and her dad out.
 Aged nine, Zinnia was placed into foster care.
 After the birth of her child, Zinnia became homeless.
 But after coming to Centrepoint, today Zinnia has her own flat and her dream job.

 Safe and sustainable accommodation is the first, crucial step to breaking the cycle of homelessness.
 The lack of private and social housing is a huge barrier to homeless young people.

 With the complex challenges they face, homeless young people need extra support to help them get ready for work and find sustainable employment.